Should You Sell or Rent Your Home?

 If the tenant trashes the property and their security deposit doesn’t cover the damages can you afford to fix it?
 Sure you can take them to court, but that can be a long process and there is no guarantee you’ll ever get paid.

 Can you deal with a needy tenant who calls you every time the smallest thing goes wrong?
 Some tenants may not call at all, even when things break.
 However, there are also needy tenants who will call when a light bulb burns out.
+Sometimes the thought of a bad tenant will make answering the question if you should sell or rent could an easy one.

 Can You Afford to Move Without Selling?